google/quiver-dart/README.md

 `equalsIgnoreCase` checks if two strings are equal, ignoring case.

 `compareIgnoreCase` compares two strings, ignoring case.

-`reverse` reverses the order of characters in a string.

 `loop` allows you to loop through characters in a string starting and ending at arbitrary indices.
 Out of bounds indices allow you to wrap around the string,